-Anyone classed as an employee has the right to a written document summarising the main terms of their employment, if they’re employed for more than 1 month.
+Currently, anyone legally classed as an employee has the right to a written document summarising the main terms of their employment, if they’re employed for more than 1 month.

 The legal term for this document is the 'written statement of employment particulars'.
 It includes information such as pay and working hours.

 People who work through an agency

 For someone who works through a recruitment agency or recruitment business, the written information they must get depends on whether they're classed as an employee or a worker.

 If they’re classed as an employee, they have same the right to written terms as any employee.

 If they're classed as a worker, they currently have the right to the following information in writing:

 - the type of work the agency will try to find and offer

 - the type of contract ('contract of employment', 'contract for service', or an apprenticeship)